Skip to navigation Skip to content

 A customer's circumstances have changed

-Customers who have had a change in circumstance can provide a business income estimate or revise their estimate at any time during the financial year.
-See Table 1, Step 2 on the Process page for options.
+Customers who have had a change in circumstance that will also be favourable to their rate of payment can provide a current year estimate of business income or revise their estimate at any time during the financial year.
+See Table 1 > Step 2 on the Process page for options.

 Services Officers must: